Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ---
 This is my second milestone project on the Full Stack Developer course by Code Institute.
 The aim is to create a responsive mobile first appraoch dashboard, which contains several dynamic charts, to visualise various dimensiions of a chosen dataset.

+I chose to use a dataset based on global shark attacks as this is something that I find interesting.
+This is purely a front-end project so no manipulation of the data has taken place on the back-end.
+This is purely a visualisation of data that is already in the file.

 ## UX
 ---